November 18, 2016

 Rongchao Jin, professor of chemistry, was named among the most cited researchers in chemistry.
 Jin is best known for developing methods for synthesizing well-defined nanoclusters that are comprised of an exact number of atoms.
 His most influential work has been in creating precise gold nanoparticles.

 Krzysztof Matyjaszewski, the J.C.
 Warner Professor of Natural Sciences, was also named among the most cited researchers in chemistry.
-Matyjaszewski is world-renowned for developing atom transfer radical polymerization, the first method of controlled polymerization.
+Matyjaszewski is world-renowned for developing atom transfer radical polymerization, the most often used method of controlled radical polymerization.

 Joining Donahue, Jin and Matyjaszewski on the list are College of Engineering faculty members Ignacio Grossman, who was among the most cited in the field of computer science, and Greg Lowry, who was among the most cited in the field of environment/ecology.

 The 2016 list was based on citations in papers published between 2004 and 2014.
 Details on the criteria and method for creating the list are available online.